 Think about the item and what you might need it for.
 Identify how often that’s likely to occur.
 Figure out if you have something else you could use in its place, or is there some way you could rent or borrow it if you do happen to need it.

-9. Not Starting With the Room Bothering You the Most
+9. Avoiding the Room Bothering You the Most is Counterproductive

 I’m all about quick wins, but if you declutter a drawer in the bathroom and what bothers you the most is the kitchen counter, chances are the joy and momentum of your accomplishment will be short-lived once you walk into the kitchen and see the same old mountain of clutter.